Anxiety has become one of the most common challenges of modern life. However, did you know that your diet can be a powerful tool in combating anxiety?

 B Vitamins

-Especially B6, which is crucial for converting tryptophan into serotonin.
-B vitamins also play an important role in energy production and maintaining healthy brain function.
+B vitamins, especially B6, are crucial for converting tryptophan into serotonin.
+They also play an important role in energy production and maintaining healthy brain function.

 Top food sources: